AlbertCayuela/NistalEngine/README.md

 # NistalEngine
 Nistal Engine is a 3D Engine created in the third year of our Videogame Design and Development degree.
 It's mainly created using OPEN-GL.

+You can check our GitHub repository here: https://github.com/AlbertCayuela/NistalEngine

 ### Version
 Nistal Engine v.0.1